MariaaAT/MariaaAT/README.md

 🙋🏻‍♀️ I'm María Andrés

+💻 I know some Python and learning React at the moment

+📓 You can find my sample projects here

+📊 I'm interested in Data Analysis

 🔬 I'm a biotechnologist with a MSc. in Urban Water Cycle

-💻 I'm currently learning programming

-📊 I'm interested in Data Analysis